Arinhakeo/holbertonschool-simple_shell/README.md

 Redirection and Pipes: Implement advanced features such as output redirection and piping.
 Environment Variable Support: Manage environment variables and allow modification from the shell.

-### Bugs connus
+### Known Bugs
-- arguments passé a l'execution (ac/av) non pris en compte.
+Arguments passed at execution (ac/av) are not considered.
-- multiples commandes non pris en charge en mode non-interactif.
+Multiple commands not supported in non-interactive mode.
-- segmentation fault in case of only spaces given.
+Segmentation fault when only spaces are given.

 ## Links and References